-6) With another person, lift the main HEPA unit off of the old filter and place it on top of the new HEPA filter.
+6) With the help of another person, lift the main HEPA unit off of the old filter and place it on top of the new HEPA filter.

 7) Re-buckle the latches on the side and back and replace the covers for the filter latches on either side.

-9) Reinstall the 6x screw that hold the main HEPA unit and the adapter bracket together using a 2.5mm Hex Driver or Allen Key.
+9) Reinstall the 6 screw that hold the main HEPA unit and the adapter bracket together using your 2.5mm hex driver/Allen key.